-Once electricity has been generated, it is transported to homes and businesses through a network of interconnected high-voltage lines called a transmission network, which transports electricity over long distances.
+Once electricity has been generated, it is transported over long distances to homes and businesses through a network of interconnected high-voltage lines called a transmission network.
 It is then carried by another network of low-voltage lines to customers.
 Some large industrial users get their electricity delivered directly at higher voltages.

 Maintaining and improving these networks to ensure that electricity demand can be met safely, reliably and efficiently requires significant expenditure.

 The Queensland transmission and distribution networks provide more than 2 million customers with this essential service.
 Together, they form part of the National Electricity Market (NEM), which operates in Queensland, New South Wales, the Australian Capital Territory, Victoria, South Australia and Tasmania.

 In Queensland, the transmission network is owned and operated solely by government-owned Powerlink Qld, and is one of five transmission networks in the NEM.
 They are interconnected and operate across borders, allowing electricity to flow between states.

 In Queensland there are three distribution networks.
 The two largest are run by two Queensland government-owned corporations, Energex (south east Queensland) and Ergon Energy (rural and regional Queensland).
 Essential Energy also operates in the Goondiwindi region near the Queensland–New South Wales border.
 Each distributor is a monopolist in its region.